mparchment/salsabil-io/src/content/blog/tafsir.md

 This is also an ideal intermediate tafsir which concisely presents various opinions without giving tarjih.
 It was written to give basic tools to the student before going in depth.
 The text is both comprehensive and concise.
 While studying this book, begin to memorize the various positions of the early mufassirin.

-- *Tarikh al-Qur’an* by ‘Abd al-Sabur Sahin
+- *Tarikh al-Qur’an* by ‘Abd al-Sabur Shahin

-- *Al-Isharat Al-Ilahiyyah* by Najm al-Din al-Tufi: In this work, the author comments on ayat relevant to aqa’id and usul.
+- *Al-Isharat Al-Ilahiyyah* by Najm al-Din al-Tufi

+In this work, the author comments on ayat relevant to aqa’id and usul.
 This work is frequently quoted in later books of Hanbali usul, and is important for understanding how to recognize ‘umum and khusus in the Qur’an.

 - *Ahkam al-Qur’an* by Abu Bakr b. al-’Arabi: Out of all of those who authored a book on the topic of rulings in the Qur’an, Ibn ‘Arabi had the most mastery of the various ulum.